Webflow Development

 How much does Webflow Enterprise actually cost?

-What's the difference between Webflow Business and Enterprise?
+What's the difference between Webflow Premium and Enterprise?

-Business caps at 20,000 CMS items, offers standard support, and lacks SSO, SCIM, custom roles, page branching, localization, audit logs, and contractual SLAs.
+Webflow Premium (the merged CMS + Business tier as of May 2026) caps at 20,000 CMS items, offers standard support, and lacks SSO, SCIM, custom roles, page branching, localization, audit logs, and contractual SLAs.
 Enterprise removes those ceilings and adds governance, compliance, localization, and dedicated support.
+The new Team Platform plan ($2,500/mo) sits between Premium and Enterprise for orgs that need workspace features but not full Enterprise governance.

 Does Webflow Enterprise include SOC 2 compliance?